Elijah Mitrou-Long: PAOK Thessaloniki (2020–2021)

+Levski Sofia (2021–2022)

 On October 25, 2021, Mitrou-Long signed a one-year deal with Levski Sofia of the National Basketball League.
 Playing for the Bulgarian club, he averaged 14 points, 3.5 rebounds and 5.6 assists per game.

+Apollon Patras (2022)

 On January 9, 2022, Mitrou-Long agreed to terms with Apollon Patras, returning to the Greek Basket League.
 In 13 games, he averaged 10.8 points, 3.4 rebounds, 3 assists and 1 steal, playing around 25 minutes per contest.

+Yalovaspor (2022)

 On August 8, 2022, Mitrou-Long signed with Semt77 Yalovaspor of the Turkish Basketball First League (TBL), but he never appeared in a single game for them.

+Aris Thessaloniki (2022–2023 & 2025-present)

-On November 5, 2022, he returned to Greece for Aris Thessaloniki, replacing the injured Josh Hagins.
+On November 5, 2022, Mitrou-Long returned to Greece for Aris Thessaloniki, replacing the injured Josh Hagins.
+In 19 domestic league games, he averaged 10 points, 3.4 rebounds, 3 assists and 1.1 steals in 24 minutes per contest.

+On August 11, 2025, Mitrou-Long signed with Aris Thessaloniki on a contract until 2027 and returning to the team he played for in the 2022-2023 season.

+Peristeri (2023–2024)

+On June 16, 2023, Mitrou-Long signed with Peristeri.

+Hapoel Holon (2024–2025)

+On July 20, 2024, Mitrou-Long signed with Hapoel Holon of the Israeli Basketball Premier League.

+Pallacanestro Varese (2025)

+On February 18, 2025, he was acquired by Pallacanestro Varese of the Lega Basket Serie A.

+National team career

+Mitrou-Long is a member of the senior men's Greece national team.

 Personal life

 Mitrou-Long is the son of Jersey Long and Georgia Mitrou.
 His father is of Trinidadian descent while his mother is a Greek Canadian.
+On 10 October 2023, Mitrou-Long obtained a Greek passport.

 Mitrou-Long has three siblings and six half-siblings.
 His brother, Naz Mitrou-Long, played college basketball for Iowa State and later in the NBA for the Indiana Pacers.
 One of his favorite players is former UNLV forward Anthony Bennett, who mentored Mitrou-Long growing up.